cdl-geneseo/geneseo-dictionary/T/Three-man.md

 # Three-man

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Three-man

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (noun) Drinking game with dice.
 Rules include: 6 and 4, everyone drinks; doubles, pass the dice; 7 pass dice to left; 11 pass the dice to the right (last one standing wins).